Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 sudo openconnect -b vpn.mydomain.com

-- You also need a domain name.
+You also need a domain name to enable HTTPS for OpenConnect VPN.
 I registered my domain name from NameCheap because the price is low and they give whois privacy protection free for life.

 to install the ocserv